Join the #cleanermarina movement

 Sewage contaminates the water, promotes the spread of viruses and bacteria such as E.coli, can reduce the amount of oxygen in the water by promoting species such as mucilage (or 'sea snot') to grow, as well as being unsightly and smelly.

-Let's provide pump-out facilities in our marinas, giving boat-owners and borrowers a place to process their blackwater and reduce sewage in our waters.
+Let's provide pump-out facilities in our marinas, giving boat-owners and borrowers a place to process their blackwater and reduce sewage contamination in our seas.

 At boatfolk, we take our environmental responsibilities very seriously.
 As a boating business the coastline is our lifeline, and we need to protect it for the generations to come.
 We believe that people and places can inspire, educate, and influence behaviours.
 We want the boatfolk community to have a positive impact on the marine environment (and the planet) and we know that this change must happen soon.
 The Cleaner Marina movement is an opportunity for the global sailing community to come together to drive real change and we are excited to be a part of it.